 The body goes through many changes in the dying process.
-Knowing the common symptoms of impending death may help families and children be prepared for them when they happen.
+Knowing the common symptoms may help families and children be ready for them when they happen.
 In some cases, the dying process can be very long.
-Understanding the physical and mental changes the body goes through as death happens, may help ease some fears and misconceptions about death.
-Always discuss any concerns or questions with your child's healthcare provider.
+Understanding the physical and mental changes the body goes through as death happens, may help ease some fears and falsehoods about death.
+Always talk with your child's healthcare provider about any concerns or questions.

-The following is a list of common symptoms that death is approaching.
-However, each child may experience symptoms differently.
+These are common symptoms that death is near.
+But, each child may experience symptoms differently.
 Symptoms may include:

-Changes in respirations may happen.
-Slow and fast respirations or long periods without a breath are common in the dying child.
-Moaning may happen with breaths and does not necessarily mean the child is in pain.
+Changes in breathing.
+Slow and fast breathing or long periods without a breath are common.
+Moaning may happen with breaths.
+But, this doesn't necessarily mean the child is in pain.

-Respiration may be noisy from secretions the child is unable to clear from his or her throat or lungs.
+Noisy breathing.
+This may be from secretions the child is unable to clear from his or her throat or lungs.

-Physical disfigurement may have happened from a progressive tumor.
+Physical disfigurement.
+This may be from a progressive tumor.

-The skin color usually changes to pale, bluish, mottled, or blotchy.
-The changes happen due to a decrease in oxygen and the body's circulation slowing down.
+Skin color changes.
+Pale, bluish, mottled, or blotchy skin is common.
+This is from a decrease in oxygen and the body's circulation slowing down.

-Mental confusion or decreased alertness may happen just before death.
+Mental confusion.
+Confusion or decreased alertness may happen just before death.